Lingotion/lingotion-thespeon-unity/Documentation~/get-started-webportal.md

 ---
 ## Overview
-To use the Lingotion Thespeon Engine you need to do 4 things:
+To use the Lingotion Thespeon Engine you need to do 3 things:
 1. Register as a Developer on the [Lingotion Portal](https://portal.lingotion.com).
 2. Choose an appropriate actor for your project and download its Actor Pack and corresponding Language Pack(s).
 3. Install and use the Lingotion Thespeon Package in Unity.

-Below follows a step-by-step guide on how to carry out these steps.
+Below follows a step-by-step guide on how to carry out the first two with the unity related guide available [here](get-started-unity).

 ---
 ## Developer Registration